How to Plant, Grow, and Care for Persimmon Trees

 Fertilizing

 Pruning is an important part of persimmon tree care.
 Without regular pruning, tree branches will become overgrown and require more trimming.
 Prune in early spring or late winter.
-For trees that are 1 to 5 years old, remove branches that cross one another or the trunk.
+For trees that are one to five years old, remove branches that cross one another or the trunk.
 Shape the branches so that the canopy spreads evenly.
 Allow at least one foot of space between young branches to give them an attractive aesthetic and keep them healthy.

-For pruning trees that are 5 years or older, remove dead or diseased branches.
+For pruning trees that are five years or older, remove dead or diseased branches.
 Cut them back to the parent branch or the trunk as needed.
 Prune off branches that cross one another or the trunk here too.
 Prune suckers that pop up from the base of the tree too.
 Remove damaged or overcrowded fruit.
 When they’re ripe, they’ll naturally drop from the tree.
 The leaves will also drop into your garden in autumn.

 Propagation

 While it’s possible to grow a persimmon tree from seed, it’s much easier to grow cuttings of cultivars that become clones of the parent persimmon tree.
-Take 6 to 8-inch softwood cuttings in spring with shears.
+Take six to eight-inch softwood cuttings in spring with shears.
 Then remove all the bottom leaves and cut off half of the top leaves.
 Dip the tip of the cutting in rooting hormone.
-Put the cuttings in potting soil, and seal the plant and pot in a clear plastic bag.
-Place it in a warm area out of direct light.
-Open it every 10 days to mist the leaves and water the soil.
-Reseal the bag.
-Within 2 to 8 weeks you should see new growth.
-Then select a place in your garden for your new tree.
+Put the cuttings in potting soil, and seal the pot in a clear plastic bag.

 Similarly, persimmon trees can be grafted onto new rootstock.
 Begin by pruning softwood, and then bark graft it onto another tree.
 Affix the branch, and within a month new growth should show if the graft took.